A Sample from Book Four

 The word came plain as ever.

 She set the bundle before me.
-Edwin’s book.
-Rachel’s papers.

 “You know what hurts,” she said quietly.
 “That is not the same as knowing what you carry.”

 Dawn had begun whitening the window behind her.
 My eyes went to the crook beside the door, then to the bundle waiting on the table.
+For nearly thirty years I had kept one fire to myself.

-I reached for both at once.
+I reached for the bundle first.

 Chapter TwoWhat the Fire Left